decuser/decuser_python_playground/README.md

 A repository for python scripts of interest

 # News
+### 20191218.1639 added signing key, so commits are verified going forward
 ### 20191218.1448 dircmp.py version 0.6.1 ready bugfixes 7 and 8 included
 ### 20191218.1115 dircmp.py version 0.6.0 ready refactored
 ### 20191216.1813 dircmp.py version 0.5.1 ready fast mode and some fixes